 Moroni 8:11 And their little children need no repentance, neither baptism.
 Behold, baptism is unto repentance to the fulfilling the commandments unto the remission of sins.

 A man who holds the priesthood can perform the ordinance of baptism, so Talia's Daddy baptized her.
-During baptism, the person being baptized and the person being baptized wear white clothing.
+During baptism, the person being baptized and the person performing the baptism wear white clothing.
 We found this pretty white dress for Talia and went out to get some photos of her wearing it, to remember this special event in her life by.
 (We knew it would be FREEZING cold when her 8th birthday rolled around, so we went out early for these photos ;)

 There is a song about baptism that we like to sing in our home called "When I Am Baptized" (but we call it the rainbow song).
 These are the lyrics:

 1. I like to look for rainbows whenever there is rain